OliXDS/Task1/README.md

 At the end of the game, you will see (as shown in the video):

 Final Score: Your final score is ?/10 (??.00%)

+## Technical Details

+### Code overview

+#### Randomized Questions:
+The questions function generates random arithmetic problems by selecting two numbers and an operator from a predefined list

+#### Answer Validation:
+The check_answer function validates the user’s input against the correct answer and updates the score

+#### End Quiz:
+After 10 questions, the end_quiz function displays the final score and hides the input field and button

+#### User Interface:
+Built using tkinter, the application provides an intuitive GUI with buttons  and an entry field